AnNOtis/generative-design-practice/README.md

 # Practice for Generative Design

 A playground integrates with [p5.js].
-It is aim at practicing and experimenting concepts and topics of this wonderful book, [Generative Design].
+It is aim at practicing and experimenting concepts and topics from this wonderful book, [Generative Design].

 [p5.js]:https://p5js.org/
 [Generative Design]: http://www.generative-gestaltung.de/